Collaborative Communication is Critical

 Take advantage of interactive and digital technologies for standardizing communication and streamlining rounding procedures.

 - Better resource, staffing and financial flexibility

 - Reduced data silos

 - Lasting patient literacy and engagement in their care

 Goal #2 of the 2021 recommendations by the Joint Commission for improving care is to “Improve the effectiveness of communication among caregivers.”
 We can help you meet Joint Commission recommendations for improving care team communications with our exclusive care alignment tools in the form of Interactive Whiteboards, Touch-Enabled Interactive Patient Tablets and integrated patient televisions.

-We offer a free (and brief) online demo here to show you how; send us a date and time that’s good for you and see for yourself.
+We offer a personalized virtual demo here to show you how; send us a date and time that’s good for you and see for yourself.

 2 Kuo YF, Agrawal P, Chou LN, Jupiter D, Raji MA.
 Assessing Association Between Team Structure and Health Outcome and Cost by Social Network Analysis.
 J Am Geriatr Soc.
 2020 Dec 1. doi: 10.1111/jgs.16962.
 Epub ahead of print.
 PMID: 33289067.